Table of Contents

 For hardness, dryness and scaling just apply glycerin twice a day.
 The results will be visible in two days.
 The skin will become soft and smooth.

 To clean facial skin, mix glycerin in rose water and apply on face.
 It can also be added to fuller’s earth to make face mask.
 For facial skin, it is better to apply diluted glycerin.

-In case of hard, cracked heels, apply glycerin and wear socks.
+In the case of hard, cracked heels, apply glycerin and wear socks.
 This will soften the heels and prevents further drying.

 For calluses (thickened and hardened part of the skin or soft tissue, especially in an area that has been subjected to friction), rub glycerin and cover it overnight.